galuhsahid/galuhsahid.github.io/_posts/2017-07-01-on-investing.md

 I use Mandiri Sekuritas and trade my stocks through Mandiri Online Securities Trading (MOST).

 ## How frequently do you invest your money?
 Is it a routine thing or do you just do it when you suddenly have tons of money!?
 There are different strategies to invest which depends on your purpose &amp; situaton as well as the market situation.
 The strategy I'm using is called **dollar-cost averaging** (or well, I guess in this case you can call it **rupiah-cost averaging**, haha).
 Putting it simply, I invest **a fixed amount of my money** at regular intervals without regard of the current prices.
+For example, I always buy stocks &amp; gold for a certain amount of Rupiah **every month** regardless of the price.

 This means that when prices are low, I'll get to buy more shares &amp; when prices are high, I'll have to buy fewer shares.
 This way I don't need to worry about how the market is doing (well unless something really, really peculiar happens), &amp; just let the market average my investments (the low prices making up for the high prices).

 Another strategy is called **lump sum investment**.
 With lump sum investment, you're investing a large amount of your money at the same time.
 This might be more profitable than dollar-cost averaging if the markets are trending upward, because it lets you to take advantage of the growth right away.
 Yay high returns!